We are in the process of updating and improving this page so apologies for the duplicates of data

 General Advice: Travelling into the UK

-To check Eurostar prices, you can click on the following link.
+For travel from mainland Europe, to check Eurostar prices, you can click on the following link.
 Eurostar Booking

 Eurostar will take you into London St Pancras station (STP), which is a direct neighbour to London King’s Cross station (KGX).